OpenTelemetry and Kubernetes

 The Velocity Collector is a thin, production-ready wrapper around the upstream OpenTelemetry Collector.
 It gives you:

-- Full control – the chart is open-source, CI-built, and uses standard Otel components
+Full control β the chart is open-source, CI-built, and uses standard Otel components

 Prerequisites